AbelSAnderson/PromptHacker/README.md

 # PromptHacker
-This game is meant to a terminal hacking game, where you type commands into a terminal to access other people's computers.
+This game is meant to be a hacking game, where you type commands into a terminal to access other people's computers.
 This side-project was created by Abel Anderson on 14/06/2019.